Did you know that Medicare covers flu shots?

 In most cases, if you don’t sign up for Part B when you’re first eligible, you may have a delay in getting Medicare coverage in the future, and you also may have to pay a late enrollment penalty for as long as you have Part B.

 What if I am already receiving Social Security or Railroad benefits?

 Medicare eligible seniors will be automatically enrolled in Parts B starting their 65th birth month if they are already receiving social security benefits or the Railroad Retirement Board (BRB).
 These recipients will receive their Medicare card approximately three months before their 65th birth month.

 Should someone receiving retirement benefits choose not to enroll in Part B when first eligible, they will need to take action to defer Part B by contacting Social Security.
 If these individuals do elect to enroll into Part B, they will be billed for Part B beginning on their 65th birth month.
 Read more about delaying Part B enrollment on our Medicare Enrollment page.

-Are you close to age 65 but electing not to receive Social Security?
+What if I am close to age 65, but electing not to receive Social Security?